React.useReducer Reducer Patterns, Part 1

 Notice that we invoke update()

-dispatch function signals the hook to run the reducer function, it’s up to you
+function signals the hook to run the reducer function; it’s up to you whether

-whether you need to send an action with the signal or not.
-In this case, the
+you need to send an action along with the signal.
+In this case, the hook

 .